AvramRobert/cchess/API.md

 #### Applying a move

-Once a move has been chosen, it can be applied on the game and the application will return a `Result` indicating the outcome of the application.
+Once a move has been chosen, it can be applied on the game.
+The application will return a `Result` denoting its outcome.

 ```haskell
 game = C.quickGame